ObserveRTC/schemas/npm-lib/README.md

-averageRtcpInterval | The average RTCP interval between two consecutive compound RTCP packets sent for the corresponding synchronization source (ssrc) perDscpPacketsSent | The total number of DSCP flagged RTP packets sent over the corresponding synchronization source (ssrc) nackCount | Count the total number of Negative ACKnowledgement (NACK) packets received over the corresponding synchronization source (ssrc) encoderImplementation | Indicate the name of the encoder implementation library frameWidth | The frame width in pixels of the frames targeted by the media encoder frameHeight | The frame width the media encoder targeted
+averageRtcpInterval | The average RTCP interval between two consecutive compound RTCP packets sent for the corresponding synchronization source (ssrc) perDscpPacketsSent | The total number of DSCP flagged RTP packets sent over the corresponding synchronization source (ssrc) nackCount | Count the total number of Negative ACKnowledgement (NACK) packets received over the corresponding synchronization source (ssrc) firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream sliCount | The total number of SLI indicator sent from the endpoint on the corresponded RTP stream encoderImplementation | Indicate the name of the encoder implementation library frameWidth | The frame width in pixels of the frames targeted by the media encoder frameHeight | The frame width the media encoder targeted